Overview of Health & Wellness Resources for Physicians:

 The purpose of the Continuing Medical Education Program (CME) is to support physicians in the provision of exceptional care to patients by identifying and connecting physicians with CME/CPD opportunities.
 The CME program also increases the availability of learning opportunities for physicians across the North.

 The Rural Education Action Plan (REAP) provides educational funding to MD students, residents, rural locums and rural physicians.
-Please visit the REAP web page to see which programs are available.
+Please visit REAP to see which programs are available.

 The Dr. Charles Jago Awards recognizes individuals and teams that have made outstanding contributions to the achievement of organizational goals, reflecting NH’s values (empathy, respect, collaboration, and innovation) in the process.
 The deadline for nominations will be promoted to physicians each year and are typically in February.